-Carnes Fine Art provides a specialist bespoke framing service.
+Carnes Fine Art provides a specialist bespoke framing service for oil paintings only.
 Images below show a small part of our selection of the frame styles and sizes we have to offer.
 Each frame is handcrafted using the highest quality materials.
 Individual patterns are available such as clean lined modern frames to the more elaborate french and victorian swept frames.
 We have a wide choice of finishes, from contemporary through to various shades of traditional gold.
 We can tailor to suit your taste and setting for the piece.
 We have a range of samples for you to try with your artwork so you can visualise exactly before placing your order.
 Please view our frame samples online here or call into our gallery for further assistance.

 The canvas size is the external size of the painting, which will determine the size of the frame rebate.
 When measuring the canvas size, you should account for any projecting nail heads or folded canvas in the corners.
 A small amount will be added to the canvas size when the frame is made to allow the picture to fit the rebate easily.
 It is advisable to check that the picture is ‘square’ when measuring, to ensure no gaps when the frame is made.
 The height of the canvas is traditionally the first number quoted, therefore a 12x 8 canvas is portrait, whereas an 8x 12 canvas is landscape.